ntschutta/js-dev-toolchain-workshop/README.md

 In addition, you should have a text editor though you can certainly use an IDE if you wish but nothing will require that.
 Before the class, please clone this repository to some location on your hard drive.

+Lastly, please install [git](http://git-scm.com) on your machine ([downloads here](http://git-scm.com/downloads)).
+This repo consists of a set of branches; being able to move from one branch to another may be very helpful should you get lost, fall behind or just have one of those days.

 ##Warning - Command Line Ahead!##
 Much of the work we will do in this workshop will center around the command line.
 If you aren't comfortable typing commands in to a prompt, you may wish to attend a different session, make a friend, or just follow along with the rest of the class.
 If you are on a Windows machine, you may want to install [Cygwin](http://www.cygwin.com).